 Traveling With a Tour Company

 If you decide to travel Europe with a tour company, they basically do everything for you.
-Some travellers might love this, others might not!
-It takes a lot of the guessing work and stress out of travel – they’ll tell you where to be and at one time, they know which train to take and how to navigate the bus stations.
-It can be some travellers dream, but then again for me, the freedom and figuring things out for yourself is what can make travel exciting!
+Some travelers might love this, others might not!
+It takes a lot of the guessing work and stresses out of travel – they’ll tell you where to be and at one time, they know which train to take and how to navigate the bus stations.
+It can be some traveler’s dream, but then again for me, the freedom and figuring things out for yourself is what can make travel exciting!
 So it really depends on what you want out of your trip.

 - They plan everything for you